Skip to main content

 Opinion

 Silicon Valley’s tech elite want to make superbabies.
-Their kids may suffer for it
+They shouldn’t

 The latest fertility tech invites parents to select baby traits like shopping at Whole Foods.